-Tame Catamonut.
+Tame Catamount.

-Probably it is true that some men have by nature a peculiar power over wild animals, and it is a matter of common experience that animals sometimes sons they have never seen before.
-An extreme instance of this kind is dethe New York Sun: "Perhaps of all the | wild animals that may be at least partially civilized or tamed, the Rocky Mountain lion or catamount offers the least promise; and yet in the writer's experience one specimen was as gentle and docile as human kindness could make him.
+Probably it is true that some men have by nature a peculiar power over wild animals, and it is a matter of common experience that animals sometimes strike up sudden friendships with persons they have never seen before.
+An extreme instance of this kind is described by a military correspondent of the New York Sun; "Perhaps of all the wild animals that may be at least partially civilized or tamed, the Rocky Mountain lion or catamount offers the least promise; and yet in the writer's experience one specimen was as gentle and docile as human kindness could make him. .
 He followed his master around like a dog, obeying every wish or nod, but would allow no other persons to approach him with offers of kindness or anything else.
 This creature was a full grown mountain lion, that for some strange reason had taken a fancy to a Cheyenne Indian.
-Whether in camp, on the prairie, or in th€ post, the brute could always be seen quietly following the Indian, but he would never leave his master's heels for any reason except at his master's bidding.
+Whether in camp, on the prairie, or in the post, the brute could always be seen quietly following the Indian, but he would never leave his master's heels for any reason except at his master's bidding.
 Often would he accompany the buck into the post trader's store, where his entrance was the signal for all dogs to get out and for bipeds not acquainted with the situation to lose no time in taking to the counters.
 The officers of the post finally persuaded the Indian to part with his pet for a consideration, and the lion, after being securely caged, was shipped as a present to the National Museum at Wash-